salomeKeidia/Assign1/README.md

 [ A bullet-point list of the __new features__ you added to the Movies Fan app (and any modifications to existing features) .]

-i added a recommendations, trending and recent page
+i added a recommendations, trending and recent page i added the route links and the endpoints of popular, top rated and now playing
 + Feature 1
 + Feature 2
 + Feature 3